cersonsky-lab/AniSOAP/README.md

 </a>

 ## Warning!

 While technically complete, AniSOAP is in beta mode, and subject to new changes regularly.
 Please use with caution as we iron out some of the finer details.

+## Dependencies

+Before installing anisoap, please make sure you have at least the following packages installed:
+* python (3.9 or 3.10)
+* numpy (1.13 or higher)
+* scipy (1.4.0 or higher)
+* ASE (3.18 or higher)
+* math
+* metatensor
+* rascaline

+AniSOAP also requires the Rust language.
+If you do not already have Rust installed, we recommend using the rustup tool, available [here](https://rustup.rs).

 ## Installation

 The installation of the library for python use can be done simply with

+    pip install -r requirements.txt

+and then

     pip install .